 - Support the development of micro-enterprise training and technical assistance programs or other efforts that assist low- to moderate-income entrepreneurs to launch and grow small businesses.

 - Invest in employer intermediaries that address barriers to business expansion and growth, and align employer needs with the workforce training system.

 - Support the development, implementation, and enforcement of policies that lead to the creation of jobs, such as first-source/local hire ordinances, project labor agreements, and workforce provisions of community benefits agreements.

 Please note that is not an open call for proposals.
 Only invited organizations may apply.

-Grants will range from $30,000 to $50,000.
+Grants will range up to $50,000.
 Funds will be awarded on a competitive basis to invited organizations.
 In order to be considered for funding, invited organizations must submit a full grant proposal and all of the requested materials through Grantee Center.

 For more information, or questions about this grantmaking process, please contact Landon Williams at email@example.com or 415.733.8522.